Invitation to Participate in Research: Tinder Use and Mental Health Outcomes

 → invite Kieran Morris to class to talk about the uses and importance of community gardens and urban farms for building and sustaining communities

-Applications will be accepted until Friday, December 12th.
-Applicants will receive responses on Friday, December 19th.
-Please submit your proposal using the Google Form linked below or email Jenean Gilmer to discuss your ideas.
-You can find additional details in the form to submit proposals.
-Please reach out to Jenean with any questions or concerns at gilmerje@augsburg.edu.
+Applications will be accepted until Friday, January 2nd.
+Please submit your proposal using the short Google Form linked below or email Jenean Gilmer to discuss your ideas.
+Reach out with any questions or concerns to gilmerje@augsburg.edu.

 Google Form for project proposals: https://forms.gle/iTzetmGn6bjQEpiu5